 In addition to turning your segments into independent contexts, Turbo Frames affords you:

 - Efficient caching.
 In the discussion page example above, the related topics sidebar needs to expire whenever a new related topic appears, but the list of messages in the center does not.
 When everything is just one page, the whole cache expires as soon as any of the individual segments do.
 With frames, each segment is cached independently, so you get longer-lived caches with fewer dependent keys.

 - Parallelized execution.
-Each lazy-loaded frame is generated by its own HTTP request/response, which means it can be handled by a separate process.
+Each defer-loaded frame is generated by its own HTTP request/response, which means it can be handled by a separate process.
 This allows for parallelized execution without having to manually manage the process.
-A complicated composite page that takes 400ms to complete end-to-end can be broken up with frames where the initial request might only take 50ms, and each of three lazy-loaded frames each take 50ms.
+A complicated composite page that takes 400ms to complete end-to-end can be broken up with frames where the initial request might only take 50ms, and each of three defer-loaded frames each take 50ms.
 Now the whole page is done in 100ms because the three frames each taking 50ms run concurrently rather than sequentially.